Bicontinuity in active phase separation: Materials and Methods

 \subsection{Experimental Design}

-The phase separation system and the MT-based active system were based on previous protocols \cite{adkins2022dynamics,zhao2024asymmetric}, with a decreased concentration of coexisting polymers to reduce surface tension.
+The experimental system of active-passive phase separation is based on previous protocols~\cite{adkins2022dynamics,zhao2024asymmetric}, with a decreased concentration of coexisting polymers to reduce surface tension.
 PEO (100 kDa, Sigma-Aldrich) and dextran (450 to 650 kDa, Sigma-Aldrich) were added into M2B buffer (80 mM K-pipes, 2 mM MgCl$_2$, 1 mM EGTA, pH 6.8).
-We varied their initial concentrations to three values during our experiment: 1.8\% PEO and 1.8\% dextran, 1.9\% PEO and 1.9\% dextran and 2.0\% PEO and 2.0\% dextran, which controlled the capillary length of the sample (Fig.~\ref{fig:sup_capillary}).
-For visualization, we added a very small amount ($<$0.1\% w/w) of amino-dextran (Fina Biosolutions) fluorescently labeled with Alexa-Fluor 488 NHS Ester (Invitrogen).
+We studied three initial concentrations: 1.8\% PEO and 1.8\% dextran, 1.9\% PEO and 1.9\% dextran and 2.0\% PEO and 2.0\% dextran.
+Decreasing polymer concentration decreased the capillary length and surface tension (Fig.~\ref{fig:sup_capillary}).
+For visualization, we added ($<$0.1\% w/w) of amino-dextran (Fina Biosolutions) fluorescently labeled with Alexa-Fluor 488 NHS Ester (Invitrogen).

-Tubulin was purified and labeled as described in previous work~\cite{tayar2022assembling}.
+Tubulin was purified and labeled as described previously~\cite{tayar2022assembling}.
 A minor tubulin fraction (3\%) was conjugated to AZDye 647 NHS Ester (Fluoroprobes) using a succinimidyl ester linkage.
 Labeled and unlabeled tubulin monomers were co-polymerized into microtubules (MTs) at 37 $^\circ$C using 0.6 mM guanylyl-(alpha,beta)-methylene-diphosphonate (GMPCPP, Gena Biosciences) and 1.2 mM Dithiothreitol (DTT, Gena Biosciences) in M2B buffer \cite{tayar2022assembling}.
-The MTs were sonicated for 60 seconds in a Branson 1800 sonicator to reduce the bundle rigidity .
-The final concentration of MTs was 0.67~mg/mL.
-Kinesin-401 protein fused to a biotin-carboxyl carrier domain was expressed and purified using established protocols \cite{tayar2022assembling}.
-This protein was subsequently combined with tetrameric streptavidin in an M2B buffer with 5~mM DTT, forming a kinesin-streptavidin cluster (KSA).The final concentrations of KSA in the samples varied from 42-183~nM.
+The MTs were sonicated for 60 seconds in a Branson 1800 sonicator to reduce filament length, which generated softer bundles that fragment more easily.
+The final MT concentration was 0.67~mg/mL.
+Kinesin-401 protein fused to a biotin-carboxyl carrier domain was expressed and purified using established protocols~\cite{tayar2022assembling}.
+Kinesin-401 was combined with tetrameric streptavidin in an M2B buffer with 5~mM DTT, forming a kinesin-streptavidin cluster (KSA).
+The final concentrations of KSA in the samples varied from 42-183~nM.

 The PEO-dextran mixture was mixed together with MTs, KSA, caged ATP (NPE-caged adenosine triphosphate, P3-(1-(2-nitrophenyl)ethyl) ester, disodium salt, 1~mM final), antioxidants, and an ATP regeneration system made according to established protocols \cite{tayar2022assembling}.
 The antioxidants contained (in final concentrations) 2~mM Trolox, 5~mM DTT, 3.3~mg/mL glucose, 200~$\mu$g/mL glucose oxidase, and 35~$\mu$g/mL catalase dissolved in a phosphate buffer (20~mM K$_2$HPO$_4$ and 100~mM KCl in DI water, pH 7.4).
 The ATP regeneration system contained (in final concentrations) 26~mM phosphoenol Pyruvate (PEP) (Beantown Chemical) and pyruvate kinase/lactate dehydrogenase (Sigma-Aldrich) dissolved in M2B.